seb5666/d4/blackjack/README.md

 # Differentiable symbolic policy for black

-I have implemented the REINFORCE algorithm [link](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume4/kaelbling96a-html/node37.html) to train the policy (see sketches/simple_policy.py).
+I have implemented the REINFORCE algorithm [link](https://www.cs.cmu.edu/afs/cs/project/jair/pub/volume4/kaelbling96a-html/node37.html) to train the policy (The policy is implemented in the file sketches/simple_policy.d4).

 I haven't optimised the hyper-parameters much, but the current ones seem to work, making the policy converge on choosing 14 as a threshold.
 The policy has the form